collab-uniba/BiometricsMSR2023/README.md

 # BiometricsMSR2023
-Material for tutorial on Biometrics @MSR 2023
+This repository contains the material for tutorial on Biometrics @MSR 2023